 Allegations of Abuse

-The 26 percent of Hotline calls related to allegations of abuse broke out into three major categories.
+The 21 percent of Hotline calls related to allegations of abuse broke out into four categories.

-Allegations of Abuse at Home (25% of Calls)
+Allegations of Abuse at Home (48 percent of abuse issue calls)

-Revelations by campers that they are being abused at home are a very difficult situation to handle for any camp.
-It has been ACA's experience that children who are the victims of abuse or neglect at home (or some other place outside of camp) will sometimes reveal their abusive situation to a caring adult at camp.
-When this occurs, camp directors have many questions about what to do, whom to call, and so on.
+Children who are the victims of abuse or neglect at home (or some other place outside of camp) will sometimes disclose their abusive situation to a caring adult while at camp.
+Revelations by campers that they are being abused at home are very difficult to handle for any camp.
+When this occurs, camp directors have many questions about what to do and who to call.

-Twenty-five percent of the abuserelated calls this summer were allegations of abuse of a camper by a staff member, ranging from aggressive reactions to campers to inappropriate touching.
-This number has risen over the past few years.
-While the callers in this category understood and complied with mandated reporting laws, they often wanted to discuss policies, procedures, and staff training ideas that keep their campers safe at camp.
+Seven percent of the abuse-related calls this summer were allegations of abuse of a camper by a staff member, ranging from inappropriate touching to inappropriate comments and verbal abuse of high school-aged campers.
+While the callers in this category understood and complied with mandated reporting laws, they often wanted to discuss policies, procedures, and staff training ideas to keep their campers safe.

 Lessons Learned — Allegations of Abuse